-Contact the embassy in your country, and confirm if you could have your photograph and fingerprints taken.
-If not, then they’ll suggest you to contact another embassy.
-For Filipinos, our photograph and fingerprints can be taken in Swedish Embassy in Bangkok, Thailand.
+- Contact the embassy in your country, and confirm if you could have your photograph and fingerprints taken.
+If not, then they’ll suggest you contact another embassy.
+For Filipinos, our photograph and fingerprints can be taken in the Swedish Embassy in Bangkok, Thailand.

-Previously, it can be delivered to Swedish Embassy in Manila.
-But, unfortunately, they changed the process, and you need to go back to Bangkok again to pickup your residence permit card.
+- Previously, it can be delivered to the Swedish Embassy in Manila.
+But, unfortunately, they changed the process, and you need to go back to Bangkok again to pick up your residence permit card.